 A Modern Town with a Proud Heritage

 While Oakville has evolved into a modern, affluent community, it has never lost sight of its origins.
-Carefully preserved heritage sites—such as the Custom House (b.
-1856), the Sovereign House (b.
-1825), and the homes lining Old Oakville's waterfront streets—offer a glimpse into the past while enhancing the town's charm and architectural pedigree.
+Carefully preserved heritage sites—such as the Custom House (built 1856), the Sovereign House (built 1825), and the homes lining Old Oakville's waterfront streets—offer a glimpse into the past while enhancing the town's charm and architectural pedigree.

 Oakville's civic leadership has also prioritized cultural preservation through well-curated museums, historic trails, and education programs that keep history top of mind even as the town continues to grow.